About arc42

 Coding Standards

-The team must adhere to best coding practices, including style guides (e.g., PEP 8 for Python, Airbnb Style Guide for JavaScript).
+The team must adhere to best coding practices, including style guides.

 Testing Requirements

-The project must include unit tests, integration tests, and end-to-end tests to ensure software reliability.
+The project must include unit tests, integration tests, end-to-end tests and load tests to ensure software reliability.

 Documentation Standards